-1. February 2015.
+February 2015.
 “Hi I’m River, so nice to meet you!” he said, clamping a hand down on my shoulder.
 It was early morning in Seoul and I was incredibly hungover after a beer-fuelled night of noraebang (Korean Karaoke) had led to full-on alcohol carnage at Club FF.
-I was a virtual zombie in the car as River sped off for the fifty-three kilometer journey.
+I was a virtual zombie in the car as River sped off for the fifty-three kilometer journey from the South Korean capital.
 Located in the sleepy province of Yangpyeong, the walking trail up to the temple complex begins here in the forest valley of Yongmunsan Mountain.

-3. February 2015.
-All of the buildings are peppered with beautiful sculpted details, from blossoming flowers and bald-headed baby Buddhas to glaring hawks and fearsome, sneering dragons.
+February 2015.
+All of Yongmunsa Temple’s buildings are peppered with beautiful sculpted details, from blossoming flowers and bald-headed baby Buddhas to glaring hawks and fearsome, sneering dragons.
 Even in my blurry-eyed, head-pounding state it was impossible not to be caught up in its beauty.
 “Pretty good huh?” laughed River.

 Like this?
-Then why not check out my other 5s from all around Korea.
+Then why not check out more of my reports from all around Korea.